aws-solutions-library-samples/osml-model-runner/GUIDE_FOR_MODEL_DEVELOPERS.md

 * **category**: This field differentiates between EO, FMV, WAMI, SAR, and other potential future source data types.
 * **sourceId**: This is an unique identifier can be used to look up original imagery/video from view of authoritative data repository.
 It is pulled from the image metadata or a duplicate of the location field if the metadata is not available.
 * **sourceDT**: The time for when the source was collected.
 The value will be a ISO 8601 string as defined by RFC 3339 section 5.6.
-* **classification**: The level at which the image is classified.
-These values will be taken directly from the overall classification of the source information and encoded as a valid paragraph marking.

 The `inferenceMetadata` property contains information about the ML job that produced the feature.
 The specific values include: